-AI currently supports Internet Explorer, Firefox, Safari, and Chrome fully.
+AI currently supports Microsoft Edge, Firefox, Safari, and Chrome fully.

 The Pasteboard is limited to 4000 bytes of data, as this is the maximum amount of data that can be stored in a single cookie.
 If you are looking to paste text that exceeds this limit, only copy specific sections of the text into the Pasteboard, work with the text, and then paste in additional text.
 Alternatively, you can copy the text from your Word document directly into the relevant field in AI.

 Membership in professional and learned societies is recorded on the Professional Memberships screen in the Research and Creative Accomplishments section.
 Duties performed as a member

 Duties performed as a member of a professional or learned society are to be recorded on the External Service screen as Service to the Profession (e.g., offices held, committee work, and other responsibilities).

 Recording activities in this way is not viewed as a duplication.

 The options for the “Current Status” field on the Contracts, Grants, Fellowship and Sponsored Research screen are set by the Vice Provost of Academic Affairs for consistency across the University.

 - Awarded – Fully processed financial award